Master’s Degree in Accounting Admission Requirements

 - Mail official college transcripts (sealed, unopened copies or via a direct electronic transcript system).
 Admission requires a regionally or nationally accredited bachelor’s degree with at least a 3.0 for admission in good standing.
 Students with a GPA less than 3.0 may be considered for admission on caution.
 Applicants who have earned a master’s degree or at least 12 graduate credits from an accredited institution will be assessed on the basis of the master’s-level degree work.

-- Students who do not meet the following prerequisites must complete the Undergraduate Certificate in Accounting before admission to the Master of Science in Accounting (Please note: Pending review, students with a non-business degree may also be required to complete BMAL 590 in the first semester of the MSA degree.):
+- Students who do not meet the following prerequisites must complete the Undergraduate Certificate in Accounting before admission to the Master of Science in Accounting.
+The certificate includes the following courses:

 - Financial Accounting (ACCT 211)